os-factory/buggy-program/README.md

 # Credits:
 [OSDev Wiki](http://wiki.osdev.org), [OSDever](http://www.osdever.net), and contributors.

-Disclaimer: This project used AI code, because I couldn't get the ISR to work.
+Disclaimer: This project uses AI code, because I (Iaosi21) couldn't get the ISR to work.

 The rest of the code is made by me and the contributors.